DelphiABall/Yellowfin-Delphi-REST/README.md

 - Authenticate against Yellowfin via the REST API.
 - Run a **Single Sign-On (SSO)** request to generate and return a valid **login token** for a specific user.

-This example is a great starting point to understand how to connect your application with Yellowfin BI.
+This example is a great starting point to explore the Yellowfin API, how this library wraps it up, and start embedding basic actions into your application.

 ---